- Online productivity is oftentimes associated with multiple opened tabs and multitasking within your preferred browser.

 - Clustering is done by hand

-Fruumo is pretty much the simplest extension in the list as far as the interface goes, and it also has the ability to show you how many tabs are open right on the icon.
+Fruumo is pretty much the simplest extension in the list as far as the interface goes, and it has the ability to show you how many tabs are open right on the icon.

-Additionally, it also features a search bar which also lets you search through your history and bookmarks, not just the open tabs.
+Additionally, it also features a search bar which lets you search through your history and bookmarks, not just the open tabs.

 - Incredibly simple interface